Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Intervention Strategies

 \subsection{When to Intervene}

-Picking the right moment to intervene is a crucial part of effective facilitator strategies.
+Picking the right moment to intervene is a crucial part of effective facilitation strategies.
 If a facilitator does not intervene when they should have, there is a risk of significant escalation, while intervening when unnecessary can increase toxicity \cite{schaffner_community_guidelines, make_reddit_great, proactive_moderation, cresci_pesonalized_interventions}.
-It is imperative then, that a facilitator is able to recognize subtle cues hinting towards escalation, in order to defuse the situation (something that even experienced humans are not confident to reliably do \cite{proactive_moderation}).
+Even `softer' interventions such as information and opinion sharing can prove detrimental to discussions when performed excessively \cite{gao-etal-2025-moderation}.
+It is imperative then for a facilitator to be able to recognize subtle cues that hint towards escalation (also considering the evaluation dimensions discussed in \S\ref{sec:eval_methods}), in order to defuse the situation, something that even experienced human facilitators are not confident to reliably do \cite{proactive_moderation}.

 The \ac{NLP} task of `Conversational Forecasting' may contribute towards this direction.
 Given a conversation up to a point, a model attempts to predict if an event will occur in the future in that conversation.
-In our case, this event would be a facilitation intervention \cite{proactive_moderation}.
-One way to solve this problem models it as a binary classification task (see `Conversation Derailment' datasets, \S\ref{sec:datasets}).
-Traditional \ac{ML} models can perform better than baselines on this task, although their performance varies \cite{falk-etal-2021-predicting, park_et_al_2012_facilitation, falk-etal-2024-moderation, proactive_moderation}.
+In our case, this is where a facilitator would intervene \cite{proactive_moderation}.
+Traditional \ac{ML} models can perform well on this task, although their performance varies \cite{falk-etal-2021-predicting, park_et_al_2012_facilitation, falk-etal-2024-moderation, proactive_moderation}.